General Diagnostics & Maintenance Skills

 A well maintained bicycle is not only safer, more reliable, & longer lasting.
 It's more fun to ride!

-- Your bike leaves when you do, whether you're done with it or not.
+Your bike leaves when you do, whether you're done with it or not.
+If you're not done working on it, please lock it to the rack outside the building.

 We need to know the extent to which the space is being used.
 Scan the QR code on the entryway sign to tell us what brought you in.